edina/nbresuse/CONTRIBUTING.md

 hook with `pre-commit install`, you can fix everything up using `pre-commit run --all-files`.
 You need to make the fixing commit yourself after that.

+6. The DNBResuse repo checks every commit for linting & the the code will actually install [in a docker image].

+## Here

 9. It's a good idea to write tests to exercise any new features, or that trigger any bugs that you have fixed to catch regressions. `pytest` is used to run the test suite.
 You can run the tests with: